 \subsubsection{SemanticNet Sub-Model}

 Correcting a particular word requires the understanding of other relevant words in the same sentence.
 Unfortunately, those relevant words may also be misspelled.
 As humans, we can understand the meaning of a word even if it is misspelled because of our deep understanding at word syllable level and our knowledge of usual spelling error pattern.
 We want our model to have similar semantic level understanding of the words.
 We propose \textit{SemanticNet}, a sequential 1D CNN sub-model that is employed at each individual word level with a view to learning intra word syllable pattern.
-Details of individual word representation has been shown in bottom right corner of Figure \ref{fig:BERT}.
+Details of individual word representation has been shown in the bottom right corner of Figure \ref{fig:BERT}.